-A personal introspective is a peer conference session where, to start, attendees privately answer five questions.
+A personal introspective is a peer conference session where, to start, attendees privately answer five questions in writing.
 These questions offer attendees an invitation to think about what they have experienced at the conference, how their experiences may impact their life in the future, and what changes they may want to make as a result.
-After five to ten minutes of reflection, each attendee, in turn, is given the option to share their answers with the entire group.
+After five to ten minutes of reflection, attendees have the option to share their answers in small groups.

 The fundamental purpose of a personal introspective is to give attendees a chance to explore changes they may want to make in their life and work as a result of their experiences during the conference.
 Each attendee is free to respond at whatever level he finds appropriate and comfortable at the time.
 Some people come up with ideas for small changes in their lives, while others come to profound realizations that have significant consequences.
 At first glance, the space and time provided for answering these questions is another peer conference tool that attendees can use as they see fit.
 Practically, at the personal level, the personal introspective is a significant process and opportunity that a peer conference offers to each attendee.

 The subsequent sharing by attendees adds more to the personal introspective, which becomes a vehicle for creating a heightened sense of connection and intimacy amongst group members.
 It can feel risky to share with others what are often intimate aspects of the changes one wishes to make in ones life, and it can feel risky to share the decisions one has made to start work on such changes.
 Taking such risks is an integral step on the path of building intimacy—not only the increased intimacy that the sharer feels, but also the group’s connectedness as more and more people share.
 In a safe environment, the outcome is increased trust, which further builds safety.

 By sharing with his group, an attendee deepens his commitment to carrying out the goals and actions that he shares.